dh85/SpotifyWebAPI/Docs/TestingSupport.md

 ```

 Because `SpotifyClientObserver` is `Sendable`, you can fan out to OSLog, metrics vendors, or custom tracing backends while preserving type safety and avoiding duplicate registrations.

+Prefer Combine?
+Call `client.observerPublisher(bufferSize:)` to receive the same
+`SpotifyClientEvent` stream inside `sink`/`assign` pipelines.
+The publisher registers and removes the
+underlying observer automatically and offers a configurable in-memory buffer so UI subscribers can
+briefly fall behind without losing critical telemetry.

 ## CI Suggestions